hazelcast/hazelcast-jet/site/website/blog/2020-07-14-jet-42-is-released.md

 ### Command-line and Docker Improvements

-We've also made some improvements to the Jet command line scripts.
+We've also made some improvements to the Jet command-line scripts.
 A quick summary is below:

 - You can now use the `config/jvm.options` file to control the JVM